 It's because they and you...

-* don't understand the essence of language skills acquisition process (and don't build a foundational skill set before entering new language)
+1) don't view language acquisition as 2 stage process (and don't build a foundational skill set before entering new language)

-* don't know how different language contacts impact the brain (and "secret" sequence that moves you on 3 language skills simultaneously with 1 piece of content)
+2) don't know that speaking, comprehension, reading and writing are separate skills (and "secret" sequence that moves you on 3 language skills simultaneously with 1 piece of content)

 HI!
-I'M DIMA SICHKAR!
+I'M DIMA!
 A foreign language enthusiast whose main goal is to learn foreign languages and teach others how to learn foreign languages in the most natural and effective manner.

 When I started out, I didn't have a clue about learning languages.
 I'm not "natural" or "gifted" with languages.
 And I don't consider myself a particularly dedicated learner.